Killester: History

 Killester has been noted in city and church records going back many centuries, with variant spellings such as "Killtrsta" (St. Laurence O'Toole), "Quillestra" and "Kylestre", and was the site of both an early church and a convent or monastery.
 The name probably means "Church of (St) Stra".
 The ruins of a religious building can still be seen, and nearby there is a modern convent, with a school.

 The manor of Killester was given to one Adrian le Brun in the twelfth century.
 In the seventeenth century, it was owned by the White family, from whom it passed by inheritance to the St Lawrence family, Barons and later Earls of Howth.

 In the seventeenth century, it went to the Cootes, a branch of the family of the Earls of Mountrath.
-Killester house was constructed at this time for Chidley Coote to a design by Thomas Burgh.
+Killester house was constructed at this time for Chidley Coote to a design tentatively attributed to Thomas Burgh.
+Later the house was rebuilt and embellished in a Georgian manner when the house was at that stage owned by Sir William Gleadowe-Newcomen, 1st Baronet from around 1778 having leased it from Lord Howth.
+It was later inherited by his son Thomas Gleadowe-Newcomen, 2nd Viscount Newcomen until the collapse of Newcomen Bank precipitated his suicide in 1825.

 By the 1830s the population was around 110, and there were several large houses, the principal being Killester House, others being Maryville, Woodville, Hollybrook House, Hollybrook Park and Killester Lodge.

+Killester House finally burned down in a fire in 1919 and was later demolished by Dublin Corporation with many of the finer interior and exterior items moving to Howth Castle including the granite gate pillars which now form the rear entrance on Carrickbrack Road to Old Castle Avenue.